How to connect with someone who values intelligence above all else

 Sapiosexuals don’t only have high intellectual standards for their romantic partners.
 They also have the same preferences with platonic relationships.
 Their social group also consists of highly-intelligent people.
 Superficial friendships don’t cut out for them.

+1. Your past romantic relationships began with friendship.
+Sapiosexuals don’t fall in love instantly.
+Because they are not attracted to looks, it takes a while for them to fall in love with someone.
 This is why most of the time, your relationships will probably start with friendship.
 You first need that deep and meaningful bond.
 At least some time needs to pass for you to establish an intellectual connection with someone special.

 However, you tend to skip the excitement of the honeymoon phase.
 You end up falling in love with someone you already know and are completely comfortable with.
 So one of the downsides in your relationships is having to spice things up or to create a feeling of excitement.

+2. First dates don’t really tell you anything.
+Unlike most people, you can’t make absolute decisions about someone after a first date.
+Others can easily tell if they want to keep seeing someone after a first date.
+But not you.
+First dates barely tell you anything substantial.
+Moreover, first dates tend to be light, and the conversation focuses on unsubstantial topics.
 You will need more than one date to determine if you have any intellectual or deep emotional connection with someone.
 The things that you find attractive may take a longer time to surface.

+3. You can still feel physical attraction, but it’s not really a big deal.
 Just because intelligence is the most important thing for you doesn’t mean you don’t get physically attracted to people.
 You’re not blind.
 You can still find someone gorgeous.
 It’s just that it’s not the only thing you’re looking for.
+For you to really be attracted to someone, you need to look beyond how they look like.

+4. If you like someone, you really like them.
+For you, actually liking someone is a big deal.
+Why?
+Because you don’t just like anyone.
+It means that when you do – it’s because this person really intrigues you in a special way.
 Liking someone isn’t something that just happens to you a lot.
 In fact, it very rarely does.
 You have only been truly attracted to a handful of people in your life.
 So when you do, it’s bound to be something serious.

+5. Your friendship can sometimes get complicated.
+Since your relationships likely start in friendship, it can get really confusing for you.
+When you are friends with someone you are attracted to, boundaries become blurry.
+At first, everything is platonic, But after a while, once you start getting to know someone, you start finding them attractive too.
 You realize that you like the way they think.
 The problem is, you’re only friends.
 Sometimes you’re not sure if the other person wants to be more.
 So you end up being torn.
 It complicates your friendship.
 And end up maybe losing your friend for good.

+6. People think you’re stuck-up or a prude.
 Sex for a sapiosexual can’t just be casual.
 You’re likely not hooking up with many people.
 And you’ve probably only been with a few in the past.
 Because of this, people might think you’re a prude.
+Additionally, your preference for an intelligent partner boggles everyone else.
+They think your standards are too high.
+They call you picky and unreasonable.
+But not everyone is going to understand your standards.
+For you, it’s just like how everybody becomes attracted to looks.
+Your tastes are just a little bit different.
+And that certainly affects your dating lifestyle.

-Being a sapiosexual does not make you entitled or classist.
+Being a sapiosexual does not make you entitled or classist

 Most of the debate surrounding sapiosexuality argues that being attracted to a person’s intelligence isn’t a sexual preference – it just makes one classist, entitled, and elitist.